manhph2211/ml-mornitoring/README.md

 ![image](https://github.com/manhph2211/SiMlops/assets/61444616/540b91af-d8e7-482b-8cd0-bc9e1807f386)

-By the way, make sure you have installed Terraform, and Ansible, then follow the below simple format:
+By the way, make sure you have installed Terraform, and Ansible, then just follow the below simple format:

 ```
 cd infras/